djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 ```

 You should also see a file was created called `callgrind.out.####`.
 This file
 contains the results of our analysis.
+You can view my trace
+[here](callgrind.out).
+Or download it by right clicking and choosing *save as*.

 ## Analysing the output